-Weight Watchers Recipe of the Day: CrockPot Salmon Fillets and Asian Style Vegetables
+Weight Watchers Recipe of the Day: Easy Healthy Slow Cooker Salmon Fillets with Asian Vegetables

 This crock pot salmon fillets and Asian style vegetables is a perfect dinner for two.

-The idea comes from a recipe for Crock Pot Salmon Fillets and Green Beans I saw on A Year of Slow Cooking.
-Steph was right, crock pot salmon fillets turn out moist and flavorful!
+The idea comes from this Crock Pot Salmon Fillets and Green Beans I saw on A Year of Slow Cooking.
+Steph was right, slow cooked salmon turns out moist and flavorful!